Where can I apply?

 When/where does the assessment center take place and do I need a special preparation?

-The assessment center (AC) will take place on January 19-20, 2021.
+The Assessment Center will take place on January 19-20, 2021.
 It will be most likely ONLINE, as WebEx video conference.
-If invited, you will give a short talk (7 min.) about your previous scientific work and a 3 min. oral summary of a relevant recent scientific research paper, which we will send you shortly before the AC.
+If invited, you will give a short talk (7 min.) about your previous scientific work.
 In addition, you will have panel and individual interviews with our researchers and lab tours.

 If accepted, when will I start on my project in Berlin?

 If you accept the offer, you will start on April 1, 2021 with your project as 3rd generation PhD students in GRK 2046.
 However, to find proper accommodation and to sign the contract etc. you might want to be here a little earlier.
-To orientate yourself and get things done, please also use 2nd generation PhD students as vital source of knowledge.
+To orientate yourself and get things done, please also use 2nd generation GRK 2046 PhD students as vital source of knowledge.
 You will meet them at the assessment center.
 If you want to start earlier or later, please consult your potential supervisor.
 He / she will decide on that.

 Is there any enrolment fee at Berlin universities?